Ranrar/RustEditorKit/README.md

 **Project Status:** Alpha - Most core features working, API may change

-**Known Issues in Current Build**
+## Known Issues in Current Build

-- Mouse selection are not visually working as expected.
+**Known Issues:**
-- Arrow key navigation has issues with multi-byte UTF-8 sequences.
+- Arrow key navigation and selection does not work correctly with multibyte UTF-8.
+- Line height is variable due to the current calculation of line_height.
+- Mouse selection is not displayed correctly.
+- Some keyboard shortcuts may not work.
-- Scrollbar is not working (it hasn’t been implemented yet).
+- Scroll bar is not implemented.